yiqiaowang/goLite/reports/milestone1.md

 2. Stmt - This data type contains most of the statement options.
 It includes if statements, loops, switch statements, variable and type declarations, return statements, print statements, breaks and continues.

-3. SimpleStmt - This data type contains statements that can be used before blocks in for loops, if statements, and switch statements
+3. SimpleStmt - This data type contains statements that can be used before blocks in for loops, if statements, and switch statements.
+This includes expression statements, increment and decrement statements, assignment, short variable declarations, and op-assign statements.

 If statements were also given their own data types, to allow them to recursively add if statements like so:
 ```